 tfactory-minimal-venv # creates apps/backend/.venv

-tfactory-test # 531 backend tests, ~10s
+tfactory-test # backend suite, seconds

 Full walkthrough in the repo README plus the end-to-end smoke guide for running real scenarios against an AIFactory project.